URI:

 The general tendency is to over-design the second system, using

-all the ideas and frills that were cautiously sidetracked on the fi
+all the ideas and frills that were cautiously sidetracked on the first

 one.
 The result, as Ovid says, is a "big pile".